franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ### Is the Enterprise cloud certified?

-Yes, both data centers AWS and Netways are ISO 27001 certified.
+Yes, both data centers AWS and Scaleway are ISO 27001 certified.
 For more information please visit the [information regarding security measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures) on our website.

 ### Does OpenProject employ sub-processors for the OpenProject Enterprise cloud edition from outside the EU?